vieter-v/vieter/docs/content/installation.md

 branch.
 This branch will be the most up to date, but does not give any guarantees about stability, so beware!

-Due to the single-binary design of Vieter, this image can be used both for the repository server & the cron daemon.
+Thanks to the single-binary design of Vieter, this image can be used both for the repository server & the cron daemon.

 Below is an example compose file to set up both the repository server & the cron daemon: